I will always miss you, mum!

 In 2020 I said a beyond heart-aching goodbye to my mum.
 The person who I love and also the person who I can devastatingly no longer have in my life.

-After more than a decade of helping her to survive I had to say goodbye in order to try and survive myself.
-Throughout my caring journey I have cried endless tears which could fill oceans; have been continuously emotionally abused; constantly screamed and sworn at and have spent an infinite number of hours worrying about my mum.
+After what feels like a lifetime of helping her to survive I had to say goodbye in order to try and survive myself.
+Throughout my caring journey I have cried endless tears which could fill oceans; have been continuously emotionally abused; constantly screamed and sworn at and have spent an infinite number of hours agonising about my mum.

 In 2020 I was completely burned out and no longer had capacity to look after myself, let alone someone else.
 I did not want to be in this world anymore and the role of being parent to my own parent was constantly reinforcing this for me.
 I was at the end.
 I wanted my life to end.
 The suffering was incomprehensible, and, in all honesty, it still is but just in a different way.
 I am constantly tormented with an endless torrent of emotional bullets transporting me back to all the horrific experiences I witnessed with her.